frixxx/DoubleSlider/README.md

       }
     );

-For specific usage and options, please read the documentation or visit [http://js.frixxx.de/projects/DoubleSlider/](http://js.frixxx.de/projects/DoubleSlider/)
+For specific usage and options, please read the documentation.